HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 Desktop usage has dipped in 2022 from 0.09% to 0.07% compared to 2021 while mobile usage is down from 0.22% to 0.19% over the same time period.

 ## Internationalization

+Internationalization in SEO is the process of optimising a website in line with best practices when targeting multiple countries and multiple languages, to ensure that it can be properly crawled and indexed by search engines.

 ### Hreflang usage